Marcao02/complaw-deeptech/linear_state_machine_language/examples/LSM_tutorial.md

 				)
 			)

 The next event state is more interesting.
 It has an `ActorEvents` block (which should perhaps be renamed `Actions`).
 Each expression inside it defines one or more **action transition rules**.
 The head of a transition rule is the actor who can/must perform it.
 The second term is one of the keywords `may, should, must, mayif, shouldif, mustif`.
-In this case it is `mustif`, which means the transition expression that follows (`(Order(_) by contract_ends)`) is a *permission*, and the `if` part of `mustif` means that the immediate next expression `(orderable_units > 0)` is a **deontic guard**.
+In this case it is `mayif`, which means the transition expression that follows (`(Order(_) by contract_ends)`) is a *permission*, and the `if` part of `mayif` means that the immediate next expression `(orderable_units > 0)` is a **deontic guard**.
 In the operational semantics, every deontic guard gets evaluated to `true` or `false` immediately after the `Entrance` section has been evaluated.
 If it's `false`, then the permission or obligation gets disabled.

 `Order` is an event state (an **action-event state** to be more precise) that takes a parameter (an **event state parameter**).
-The syntax `(_)` indicates that we don't want to put any constraints on the value of that parameter.
-Currently, the only such constraint available is to uniquely specify what the value of that parameter must be, which we do in the next transition rule (thus we can currently say exactly what a parameter must be, or we can say that it can be anything the types allow).
-This I'm sure will change in the near future, probably, as Meng suggested, in concert with a change/removal of to the guarded deontic keywords.
+The special underscore parameter `(_)` indicates that the action-event state is unconstrained.
+Any other term indicates a constraint.
+In this example we specify the parameter `p`, which also appears in the deontic guard as a constraint (`q ≤ orderable_units`).
+This I'm sure will change in the near future, probably, as Meng suggested, in concert with a change to / removal of the guarded deontic keywords.

 			(ContractLive()
 				(ActorEvents
-					(Customer mayif ((orderable_units > 0) and (q ≤ orderable_units))
+					(Customer mayif ((orderable_units > 0) and (p ≤ orderable_units))
-						(Order(q) by contract_ends)
+						(Order(p) by contract_ends)
 					)

-The main thing new about the next transition rule is that we use the deontic guard (expression following `mustif`) to uniquely specify the acceptable value of the event state parameter of `Order`.
-The 'real world' effect is that the Vendor must deliver exactly the number of units ordered.
+The main thing new about the next transition rule is that we use the deontic guard (expression following `mustif`) to uniquely specify the acceptable value of the event state parameter of `Deliver`.
+The 'real world' effect is that the Vendor must deliver exactly the number of units ordered, in the same sequence as the original orders.
 They cannot, for example, split the delivery in two.
 Generalizing this contract to allow for that might be a good exercise.
 Our typechecker will verify from `(nonempty orders)` in the guard that if this transition is used, then `(top orders)` is well defined.

 					(Vendor mustif ((nonempty orders) and (q == (fst (top orders)))) ; fst (top orders) is the quantity, snd (top orders) is the deadline